ZachSaucier/sveltekit-blog/src/lib/posts/2023/blog-refresh-2023.md

 ## Cool new CSS features

-Building the site from scratch also provided a time to shaved a lot of CSS (bye bye browser prefixes) and try out new CSS tools.
+Building the site from scratch also provided a time to touch up some bits, shave a lot of CSS (bye bye browser prefixes), and try out new CSS tools.

 Perhaps my favorite change related to styles comes from using Svelte: components automatically [come with scoped CSS](https://svelte.dev/docs/svelte-components) to that component 😮 So you don't need CSS modules, Tailwind, or even [cascade layers](https://developer.mozilla.org/en-US/docs/Learn/CSS/Building_blocks/Cascade_layers).